MailCheck-co/mailcheck.site/src/routes/blog/simple-email-marketing-campaign-guide/index.md

 ---
 published: true
-title: EMAIL MARKETING GUIDE FOR SMALL BUSINESS
+title: EMAIL MARKETING FOR SMALL BUSINESS
 date: 15.05.2020
 readingTime: 3 min read
 snippet: Email marketing is the cheapest and potentially profitable way to communicate with your audience.
 For example, Monitor company has calculated the expenditure/income for email marketing as 1:38.
 It is likely you do not mind getting such a ROI for your small business email marketing campaign.
 Thus, we decided to make this simple guide.